icyi2i/tippop/src/components/README.md

 - Behavior: Along with inbuilt behaviors of `onClick` and `onHover`, a `show` flag can be used along with `custom` behavior to override with toggle state maintained by you
+- Position: The `position` prop allows you to decide the position of the tooltip with respect to the container.
+Supported positions are:
+  - left
+  - right
+  - top
+  - bottom
+  - auto - switches between bottom and top based on space available
 - Styling: Custom classes allow you to customize how trigger container looks like.